The Challenges of Opening a Seafood Restaurant (And How You Can Prepare Ahead of Time!)

 Inventory cost control is an easy win

 Another common challenge is cost control, especially food costs.
-In the seafood restaurant business, stock can be expensive if you don’t have a reliable supplier, so at Shuckin’ Shack, we’ve worked hard to establish a solid supply chain.
+In the seafood restaurant business, stock can be expensive if you don’t have a reliable supplier, so at Shuckin’ Shack Oyster Bar, we’ve worked hard to establish a solid supply chain.
 You don’t have to pass along extra costs to your customers and raise menu prices no matter what.

 Right now, inflation is a huge topic for every type of business, and we have the processes already in place to keep costs as low as possible without cutting corners and watering down your concept.
 The quality of your food – along with a close, bonded staff – is your greatest asset, so once you can establish a rhythm with inventory costs, you can project sales figures accurately quarter to quarter instead of making educated guesses on sales that may or may not materialize.

-Still, we can help you achieve all of that when you open up a Shuckin’ Shack franchise.
-Our business model is proven, and we’ve already fine-tuned everything you’ll need to get a jump start.
+Still, we can help you achieve all of that when you open up a Shuckin’ Shack bar and grill franchise.
+Our franchise business model is proven, and we’ve already fine-tuned everything you’ll need to get a jump start.
 You’ll be far more prepared for the challenges you’ll face, and you’ll have an answer for hiring a great staff and keeping costs low.

 Visit our franchise website to learn more about the business opportunity at Shuckin’ Shack.